 A stunning 20-acre picturesque lake in the middle of the city.
 This my friends is why New York City is so magical.
 The lake viewing area is vast but my favorite location has to be the San Remos Tower view.
 It’s located north of the Bow Bridge and what makes it so beautiful is the juxtaposition of nature and the city.

-Loeb boathouse is a hidden gem in the park.
-It was designed to coexist with the beautiful natural surroundings.
+The Loeb boathouse is a hidden gem in the park.
+It was designed to coexist with the beautiful natural surroundings of the park.
 You can enjoy a romantic meal at their restaurant overlooking the lake.
 They even serve brunch on the weekends (best to make a reservation).
-Finally, a Central Park bucket list item has always been to rent one of the rowboats (only available in the spring and summer – cost $20 per hour (with a $20 deposit cash only).
+Finally, a Central Park bucket list item is to rent one of the rowboats.
+They are available in the spring, summer, and fall and cost $20 per hour (with a $20 deposit cash only).
 It’s such a unique thing to do when visiting Central Park.

 Another beautiful spot in the park is the Gapstow Bridge which overlooks Wollman Rink.
 This stone bridge blends in with its natural surroundings but has a stunning city view to the south.
 Talk about a juxtaposition!
 The designers of Central Park were very smart with their plans in using bridges and walkways for one transportation or another.
 So most of the bridges are pedestrian friendly.

 This iconic ice skating rink opened in 1949 and has been in New Yorkers’ holiday hearts since then.
 Ice skating in fall and winter is one of the best things to do in Central Park.
 If you recall, the end scene of Serendipity was filmed here.
-Finally, in past years they have had disco parties, viewing parties, and even music festivals held here so it’s popular year-round.
+Finally, in past years they have had disco parties, viewing parties, and even music festivals held during the summer.
+So it’s popular spot year-round.

 Location: W. 59th Street and 6th Avenue